 In a pinch, candies can have the same effect.
 Candy and cough drops increase your saliva production and help keep your throat lubricated.

-However, candy and cough drops won’t soothe your sore throat for as long as medicated lozenges or relive it as effectively, and you may find yourself needing relief. again soon.
+However, candy and cough drops won’t soothe your sore throat for as long as medicated lozenges or relive it as effectively, and you may find yourself needing relief more frequently.
 Avoid giving lozenges or cough drops to young children.
-Both are choking hazards.

 Over The Counter Pain Relief

-At the number 3 in our list how to prevent sore mouth we have Over the counter pain relief.
+At number 3 on our list ‘how to prevent sore mouth’ we have ab over-the-counter pain relief.